PostHog/posthog.com/contents/blog/posthog-changelog.md

 #### PostHog is now SOC 2 compliant
 IMAGE HERE

-PostHog has been audited and judged SOC 2 compliant.
+Following an audit, we've been approved as SOC 2 compliant.

 We're confident that nobody is _really_ interested in SOC 2 at a personal level.
 You either need it, or you don't.
 So... that's it.
 That's the update.